Lexi Hamilton

-Early Life
+Early life

 Hamilton was born and raised in Canberra in the Australian Capital Territory.
 She played her junior and senior football with the Queanbeyan Tigers before going on to play with the Canberra Football Club in the NEAFL competition and joining the GWS Giants Academy program.
-Hamilton also is a student at the Australian Catholic University, in which she studies a double degree in Nursing and Paramedicine.
+Hamilton also graduated at the Australian Catholic University, in which she studied a double degree in Nursing and Paramedicine.